 Sean Gallagher has spent more than 25 years fighting for his clients in boardrooms and courtrooms across the country, and is one of only a handful of lawyers in Colorado history to have argued a case in the Supreme Court of the United States and prevailed with a unanimous decision.

+Sean has been elected by his peers as a Fellow in the College of Labor and Employment Lawyers for his "sustained outstanding performance in the profession."
 Noted by the Chambers USA guide for his “excellent follow through,” Sean’s active trial and appellate practice emphasizes three general areas: commercial litigation, employment counseling/litigation, and constitutional/public policy matters.

 His representative commercial litigation experience includes cases involving claims for breach of contract, common law fraud, securities fraud, defamation, unfair competition, consumer protection violations, theft of intellectual property, whistleblowing, ERISA, Medicare payer rules, state and local tax matters and corporate governance disputes.